We define the Hamitonian using the NetKet Paulis operators ##

 #the apparent magnetization in the polarized phase is due to the fact that we make the average of the absolute magn. (all zero due to Z2 degene otherwise)

-To save the results, the method .get_data() can be used.
-It returns a dictionary containing the training history, the optimized parameters of the VAE, the learned representation, …
+The .get_data() method returns a dictionary containing the training history, the optimized VAE parameters, the learned representation, and more.

 all_data = myvaetrainer.get_data()